Can you do Handstands during Pregnancy?

 👐 Do your wrists hurt?
 Do you have a pain in your neck?
 Is the kickup starting to feel like you're going to tweak something?

-❌ It is not dangerous.
-It's not dangerous to be upside down.
-It's not dangerous to have your head below your hips.
+Is it safe to be upside down while pregnant? ❌ It is not dangerous.
 One does not simply fall on one's belly (if one practices handstands regularly).
-You learn how to fall and you fall in a very predictable way.
-Again, don't try to learn this skill in pregnancy because you probably WILL fall... but if you've already learnt how to do it, there's no reason you can't carry on.
+One learns how to fall and you fall in a very predictable way.
+Again, don't try to learn this skill in pregnancy because you probably WILL fall... but if you've already learnt how to do it, you can carry on.

-❌Handstands do not raise the heart rate that much, and even if they did, this isn't as much of an issue as we once thought during pregnancy for TRAINED women.
+❌Handstands do not raise the heart rate that much, and even if they did, this isn't as much of an issue as we once thought for TRAINED women.